tlamadon/blm-replicate/README_ZIP.txt

 will start some bootstrap procedures.
 The code will generate all figures and tables and put them into a folder called tmp .

-We invite resesearchers to read through inst/main.r which has explicit calls for each subsets of the paper.
+We invite researchers to read through inst/main.r which has explicit calls for each subsets of the paper.

 Organization of the code